meeshkan/hmt/guides/RECORD.md

 ```
 This starts Meeshkan as a reverse proxy on the default port of `8000`.

 By default, `meeshkan record` records all traffic to a folder called `logs`.
-You can change the recording directory using the `-l` flag, ie `-l some_other_directory`.
+You can change the recording directory using the `-l` flag, i.e. `-l some_other_directory`.
 For a full list of recording options, type `meeshkan record --help`.

 ## Path vs. header routing